Ramadan in Dubai 2025: Your ultimate guide is here

 6. Ramadan in Dubai rules and etiquette

-d.
-Don’t be disrespectful of anybody’s culture or traditions
+2. Don’t be disrespectful of anyone’s culture or traditions

 Ramadan 2025: Explore budget iftars in UAE